Altermagnetism and Superconductivity: A Short Historical Review: II. A tale of three

-Remarkably, the microscopic origin of staggered $V_{\sigma}$ in the AFM phase has been explored using a \textit{microscopic} Hubbard model by Naka \textit{et al.} \citep{Naka2019}.
-In $\kappa$-Cl the fundamental building units are two BEDT-TTF dimers, which are connected to each other via glide mirror symmetry.
-Since each BEDT-TTF molecule contributes one frontier orbital, a four-band (or eight-band including spin degree of freedom) Hubbard model can be constructed \citep{Naka2019}:
+Remarkably, the microscopic origin of staggered $V_{\sigma}$ in the AFM phase has been explored using a \textit{microscopic} repulsive Hubbard model by Naka \textit{et al.} \citep{Naka2019}.
+In $\kappa$-Cl the conducting layers are formed by BEDT-TTF molecules where four molecules in a unit cell arrange into two dimers (sublattice 1, 2 and sublattice 3, 4 in Fig.\ref{fig:projection}(a)).
+These two dimers are connected to each other via glide mirror symmetry (see green line in Fig.\ref{fig:projection}(a)).
+This class of organic materials is known to have a simple electronic structure composed of frontier molecular orbitals \citep{Kino1996, Liu2018}.
+In Fig.\ref{fig:projection}(a), the frontier orbitals in each BEDT-TTF dimer become strongly hybridized by the intra-dimer hopping $t_1$ and constitute both bonding and antibonding orbitals.
+With each BEDT-TTF molecule contributes one frontier molecular orbital, the low-energy effective model contains four bands (or eight-band including spin dof) in the unit cell: the two lower-energy and two higher-energy bands formed by the bonding and antibonding orbitals, respectively.
+The system has three electrons per dimer on average, and hence, the four bands are 3/4 filled.
+Therefore, the following four-band Hubbard model can be constructed \citep{Naka2019}:

-where $i = 1, 2$ is the index for the two dimer inside a unit cell and $\mu =a, b$ is the index for the two frontier orbital of a dimer.
-Within the Hartree approximation, increasing the on-site repulsion $U$ drives a transition from a paramagnetic metal to an AFM metal.
-Across this phase transition, the glide-mirror-symmetric hopping present in the paramagnetic metal phase becomes broken in either the spin-up or spin-down channel of the AFM phase, but preserved in intra-spin channels.
-This resulting spin-dependent hoppings leads to SML.
+where $t_{ia,jb}$ represents the four hoppings $(t_1, t_2, t'_1, t'_2) = (-0.207, -0.067, -0.102, 0.043)$ eV labelled in Fig.\ref{fig:projection}(a) and $a, b = 1-4$ is the index for the four sublattices.
+Within the Hartree approximation, at 3/4 filling, increasing the on-site repulsion $U$ first drives a transition from a PM metal to an AFM metal (see Fig.\ref{fig:projection}(b)), and then a metal-insulator transition from an AFM metal to an AFM insulator.
+Once the AFM order emerges, the glide-mirror-symmetric hopping present in the PM phase becomes broken in either the spin-up or spin-down channel, but preserved in intra-spin channels.
+These resulting spin-dependent hoppings lead to NRSML.